 Head north to Leon and you’ll have numerous volcanoes just waiting to be conquered!
-While there are volcanoes all over Nicaragua, the largest concentration of hike-able ones are within a few hrs drive from Leon, so this makes a great starting point.
-Some can be done in a day while others offer a chance to camp overnight.
+While there are volcanoes all over Nicaragua, the largest concentration of hike-able ones are within a few hrs drive from Leon.
+Some can be done in a day while others allow for a chance to camp overnight.

 During my stay on Ometepe Island, I went on a wonderful trek part way up Maderas Volcano (the smaller of the two that make up Ometepe).
 We started out hiking through banana farms and cow pastures, gradually making our way up into the jungle that blankets the volcano.

 One of my favorite ways to explore a country!
-Viewing the country form the back of a horse allows you to see the world from a different view point, access areas that you would otherwise not have seen, allows you to connect with animals and your natural environment and adds a bit of excitement to your day!
+Viewing the country form the back of a horse allows you to see the world from a different view, access areas that you would otherwise not have seen, and allows you to connect with animals and your natural environment!
 Horseback riding tours are available pretty much anywhere and everywhere in Nicaragua.
-I did a tour with the surf camp I was staying at, that included riding along a beautiful stretch of deserted beach along the Pacific coast, as well as a walk through the jungle.
-We even toured through a small fishing village!
+I did a ride with the surf camp I was staying at that.
+The outing included riding along a beautiful stretch of deserted beach on the Pacific coast, as well as a walk through the jungle.
+We even rode through a small fishing village!